-Robinson and Foreman are frequently cited as supporting the use coloured overlays as a treatment for reading difficulties; however, the results of this study do not support this claim.
-One hundred and thirteen subjects aged 9-13 years with poor reading and IS recruited from the ‘Special Education Centre’ at the University of Newcastle, Australia were randomly allocated to one of three experimental groups: an optimum (diagnosed) tint group, a blue tint group, or a placebo tint group (i.e., a similar colour to the optimum tint but which did not ameliorate visual symptoms).
-These participants were recruited via referrals to educational, optical and medical personnel to the ‘Special Education Centre’ at the University of Newcastle, Australia, for reading or study problems.
-There was also a no-treatment control group of 35 children with poor reading but without IS who were recruited from two local schools, introducing a potential recruitment bias.
+Robinson and Foreman are frequently cited as supporting the use coloured overlays as a treatment for reading difficulties(35)(36); however, the results of this study do not support this claim.
+One hundred and thirteen subjects aged 9-13 years with poor reading and IS recruited from the ‘Special Education Centre’ at the University of Newcastle, Australia were randomly allocated to one of three experimental groups: an optimum (diagnosed) tint group (n=38), a blue tint group (n=41), or a placebo tint group (n=34) (i.e., a similar colour to the optimum tint but which did not ameliorate visual symptoms).
+A no-treatment control group (n=35) with poor reading but without IS were recruited from two local schools, introducing a potential recruitment bias.
 Although this study is described as a “long-term, placebo-controlled study” lasting for 20 months, it was only placebo-controlled for the first 3-4 months, after which all participants used their optimum tint.
-At the start of the study all measures of reading overlapped in the three groups apart from scores for the optimum tint group which were lower.
-At the end of the initial 3 month period all groups had improved but crucially,.
+At the start of the study there was no significant difference between the groups for any measure of reading although scores in the optimum tint group which were lower than in the other groups.
+At the end of the initial 3-4 month period all groups had improved but crucially,there was still no significant difference between the groups.
 Although attention has been drawn to the bigger improvement in comprehension in the optimum tint group, it is not statistically correct to make within-group comparisons in a parallel groups study(70).

-Finally, Tyrell et al published an exploratory study of 60 children aged 8-16 years.
-The sample consisted of a series of small subgroups, based on performance on the Group Reading Test: 10 above average readers; 18 average readers; 12 below-average readers; 6 well-below average readers; 8 reading-age controls; 6 chronological-age controls (for the well-below-average readers).
-However subsequent statistical analysis focussed on comparing children who ‘chose coloured overlays’ against children who ‘chose clear overlays’.
+Finally, Tyrell et al published an exploratory study of 60 children aged 8-16 years(49).
+The sample consisted of a series of small subgroups, based on ability, ranging from above average to well-below average.
+However subsequent statistical analysis focussed on comparing children who ‘chose coloured overlays’ against children who ‘chose clear overlays’ rather than the subgroups defined in the methods section.
 Participants were tested reading aloud naturalistic text of their own choosing for 15 minutes.
 There was no immediate effect of coloured overlays; however, after ten minutes, the children who chose a coloured overlay read significantly more syllables per minute, with their overlay than without and reported more symptoms of visual discomfort and tiredness when reading without their overlay.
 However, these differences were very small and it is debatable whether this was clinically significant.
 There was no placebo control group and it is not clear if the division of the reading task into 5-minute segments was a post-hoc decision or a pre-defined means of analysis.
 At best, therefore, this study should be seen as hypothesis-generating rather than hypothesis-confirming.

 Unpublished data